 Improving child care quality

 Another primary focus is the need to improve the quality of child care statewide.
 Maine’s Quality Rating and Improvement System (QRIS), also known as Rising Stars, provides parents with a way to easily identify high-quality early childhood and education programs.
 The rating system is based on five stars, with each star leading to higher quality.

 - Fund $1 million in mini grants to assist providers in moving up the QRIS quality rating system.

 - Provide a 10% "quality bump" payment under the CCSP program for providers participating in QRIS and in compliance with health and safety requirements that are serving infants and toddlers.

-- Provide parents served by CCSP with a reduced co-pay when they choose programs at Step 3 or Step 4 on the QRIS.
+- Provide parents served by CCSP with a reduced co-pay when they choose programs at Star 4 or Star 5 on the QRIS.